November 07, 2019

 We believe the best of the bond market rally is behind us now and Investors in bond funds should keep the market risks in mind while trying to benefit from any further fall bond yields.

 Investors with low risk appetite should stick to short maturity funds or Liquid Funds to avoid any sharp volatility in their portfolio value.
 However, while choosing such funds one should be aware of the credit risk and prefer funds which take low credit and liquidity risks.

-We also continue to believe that the credit crisis which began in the bond markets in 2018 is not over yet and investors should remain cautious and should always choose debt and liquid funds which priorities safety and liquidity over trying to earn high returns from bond funds in 2019.
+Investors should also note that the credit crisis which began in the bond markets in September 2018 is not over yet and investors should remain cautious and should always choose debt and liquid funds which priorities safety and liquidity over returns in the current times.

 Data Source: Bloomberg, RBI

 The views expressed here in this article / video are for general information and reading purpose only and do not constitute any guidelines and recommendations on any course of action to be followed by the reader.
 Quantum AMC / Quantum Mutual Fund is not guaranteeing / offering / communicating any indicative yield on investments made in the scheme(s).
 The views are not meant to serve as a professional guide / investment advice / intended to be an offer or solicitation for the purchase or sale of any financial product or instrument or mutual fund units for the reader.
 The article has been prepared on the basis of publicly available information, internally developed data and other sources believed to be reliable.
 Whilst no action has been solicited based upon the information provided herein, due care has been taken to ensure that the facts are accurate and views given are fair and reasonable as on date.
 Readers of this article should rely on information/data arising out of their own investigations and advised to seek independent professional advice and arrive at an informed decision before making any investments.

 Mutual fund investments are subject to market risks read all scheme related documents carefully.